CodePhiliaX/Chat2DB/README.md

 ## 📖 Introduction

-&emsp; &emsp;Chat2DB is a multi-database client tool that is open-source and free from Alibaba.
+&emsp; &emsp;Chat2DB is a multi-database client tool that is open-source and free.
 It supports local installation on Windows and Mac, as well as server-side deployment and web page access.
 Compared to traditional database client software such as Navicat and DBeaver, Chat2DB integrates AIGC's capabilities and is able to convert natural language into SQL.
 It can also convert SQL into natural language and provide optimization suggestions for SQL to greatly enhance the efficiency of developers.
 It is a tool for database developers in the AI era, and even non-SQL business operators in the future can use it to quickly query business data and generate reports.

 ## ✨ Features